-Performance Measures for Inclusionary Practices in a Responsive Culture:
+Performance measures for Inclusionary Practices in a Responsive Culture:

-- 1. (PRSD) The percentage of students receiving individualized programming services; - (PRSD) The percentage of students with special education needs who are being supported by appropriate documentation such as Individual Program Plans (IPP) and Behaviour Support Plans (BSPs); - 3.
-(PRSD) The percentage of students who are absent less than ten percent of the time during the school year; - 4.
-(PRSD) The percentage of schools that implemented strategies to address the top five most important issues expressed by students in the 2021 Student Mental Health and Wellness Survey; - 5.
-(ABEd) Percentage of teachers, parents, and students satisfied with the opportunity for students to receive a broad program of studies including fine arts, careers, technology, and health and physical education; - 6.
-(ABEd) The percentage of teachers, parents and students satisfied with the overall quality of basic education; - (ABEd) The percentage of teachers and parents who agree that students are taught attitudes and behaviours that will make them successful at work when they finish school;
+1. (PRSD) The percentage of students with special education needs who are being supported by appropriate documentation such as Individual Program Plans (IPPs) and Behaviour Support Plans (BSPs);

+2. (PRSD) The percentage of students who are absent less than ten percent of the time during the school year;

+3. (ABEd) Percentage of teachers, parents, and students satisfied with the opportunity for students to receive a broad program of studies including fine arts, careers, technology, and health and physical education;

+4. (ABEd and PRSD) The percentage of teachers, parents and students satisfied with the overall quality of basic education;

+5. (ABEd) The percentage of teachers and parents who agree that students are taught attitudes and behaviours that will make them successful at work when they finish school;

-- 8. (ABEd) The percentage of teacher and parent satisfaction that students demonstrate the knowledge, skills and attitudes necessary for lifelong learning; - 9.
-(ABEd) Annual drop-out rate for students/First Nations, Métis, and Inuit students aged 14 to 18; - 10.
-(ABEd) The percentage of teacher, parent, and student agreement that: students are safe at school, are learning the importance of caring for others, are learning respect for others and are treated fairly in school.
+6. (ABEd) The percentage of teacher and parent satisfaction that students demonstrate the knowledge, skills and attitudes necessary for lifelong learning;

+7. (ABEd) Annual drop-out rate for students/First Nations, Métis, and Inuit students aged 14 to 18;

+8. (ABEd and PRSD) The percentage of teacher, parent, and student agreement that: students are safe at school, are learning the importance of caring for others, are learning respect for others, and are treated fairly in school.

-School Strategies for Goal Three: Inclusionary and Responsive Culture
+School strategies for Goal Three: Inclusionary and Responsive Culture

-1. Small group and universal instruction on conflict resolution using our W.I.T.S program (elementary);
+1.Small group and universal instruction on conflict resolution using our W.I.T.S. program (elementary);

-2. Small group and universal instruction regarding anti-racism and microaggressions (junior/senior high);
+2. .Small group and universal instruction on healthy relationships using our 3Rs program (junior high);

-3. Explicit instruction supporting positive, healthy behaviors surrounding nutrition, wellness and body image (K-12);
+3. Explicit instruction supporting positive, healthy behaviours surrounding nutrition, wellness and body image (K-12);

-4. School-wide collaborative response model addressing students needs and coordinating supports for students in academic, social/emotional, behavioral, and attendance areas;
+4. School-wide collaborative response model addressing students needs and coordinating supports for students in academic, social/emotional, behavioural, and attendance areas;

-5. Speech, Occupational Therapy, Physio-therapy and Psychology services available through Peace Collaborative Services for students who require them;
+5. Speech, Occupational Therapy, Physio-therapy, and Psychology services available through Peace Collaborative Services for students who require them;

-6. School-wide Positive Behavior Intervention & Support Plan;
+6. School-wide Positive Behaviour Intervention & Support Plan;

-7. All grades and courses utilize best practices in assessment and reporting including allowing students to demonstrate their knowledge in multiple ways;
+7. Assessment literate teaching staff utilizing best practices in assessment and reporting including allowing students to demonstrate their knowledge in multiple ways;